hashworks/AoC/2022/README.md

 ## Results

+Please note that the following numbers are relative, and should only be used to compare the performance between commits and days.

 |  Day  |  Parsing  |  Part 1  |  Part 2  |
 | :---: | :-------: | :------: | :------: |
 |   1   |   94.66µs |   2.48µs |   8.16µs |